CrossmodalGroup/BFAN/README.md

 ## Introduction
 This is Bidirectional Focal Attention Network, source code of [BFAN](https://dl.acm.org/doi/10.1145/3343031.3350869) ([project page](https://github.com/CrossmodalGroup/BFAN)).
 The paper is accepted by ACMMM2019 as Oral Presentation.
 It is built on top of the [SCAN](https://github.com/kuanghuei/SCAN) in PyTorch.

+Our extended version is published in IEEE TMM, which is 'Focus Your Attention: A Focal Attention for Multimodal Learning'.
+This paper can be downloaded [here](https://ieeexplore.ieee.org/abstract/document/9305249).

 ## Requirements and Installation
 We recommended the following dependencies.